-Vibrant Food Sensitivity is an array of 96 commonly consumed food antigens which offers very specific antibody-to-antigen recognition.
-This panel measures an individual’s IgG and IgA sensitivity to food antigens.
+Vibrant Food Sensitivity is an array of 209 commonly consumed food antigens which offers very specific antibody-to-antigen recognition.
+This panel offers the options to measure an individual’s IgG, IgA, IgG subclass 4, and C3d reactivity to food antigens.
 Being able to test IgA antibodies provides additional information to foods that may be causing mucosal damage.
 Additionally, this test is ideal for patients who might be suffering from delayed reactions to certain foods.
 Using an antibody-based food sensitivity test can help prioritize the necessary foods to eliminate and create a customized diet plan around the patient’s specific needs.

 Why Test Food Sensitivities?